purwplhaze/mist4610-_project1/README.md

 The team entity holds central information about each football team, including its unique identifier, name, average age of players, mascot, and the captain's name.
 It is directly related to several other entities that provide a comprehensive view of the team's functioning.
 For instance, each team is associated with multiple staff members; this one-to-many relationship indicates that a team has various staff members fulfilling different roles, identified by their names, contact information, and specific position within the team.

 Coaches are crucial to a team's performance and are tracked in the database by their full name, experience, specialty, and contact info.
-Each coach is linked to one football team, following the one-to-many relationship paradigm, suggesting that while a coach is dedicated to a single team, the team could have multiple coaches, possibly for different aspects of the game such as offense, defense, and special teams.
+Each coach is linked to one football team, following the one-to-many relationship paradigm, suggesting that while a coach is dedicated to a single team, the team could have multiple coaches, one or many for different aspects of the game such as offense, defense, and special teams.

 The player entity captures detailed information on every individual player, including their first and last name, date of birth, contact info, and position on the team.
-Each player is associated with one team, hinting at an exclusive contract situation typical in sports organizations.
+Each player is associated with one team, hinting at an exclusive contract situation.
+While a player can only play for one team, by nature, a team has multiple players.

 Sponsor entities are external supporters of the football team.
 They are detailed by their name and contact information.
 Sponsors are linked to donations, where each sponsor can make multiple donations, but each donation is specifically tied to one sponsor and one team, emphasizing the targeted support sponsors provide to the teams.